Finite topological space: Topologies on a finite set

-In other words, a subset $\tau$ of $P(X)$ is a topology if $\tau$ contains both $\varnothing$ and $X$ and is closed under finite intersections and arbitrary unions.
+In other words, a subset $\tau$ of $P(X)$ is a topology if $\tau$ contains both $\varnothing$ and $X$ and is closed under arbitrary unions and intersections.
 Elements of $\tau$ are called open sets.
+The general description of topological spaces requires that a topology be closed under arbitrary (finite or infinite) unions of open sets, but only under intersections of finitely many open sets.
+Here, that distinction is unnecessary.
 Since the power set of a finite set is finite there can be only finitely many open sets (and only finitely many closed sets).

 A topology on a finite set can also be thought of as a sublattice of $(P(X), \subset)$ which includes both the bottom element $\varnothing$ and the top element $X$.

 Examples

 0 or 1 points

 There is a unique topology on the empty set ∅.
 The only open set is the empty one.
 Indeed, this is the only subset of ∅.

 Likewise, there is a unique topology on a singleton set {a}.
 Here the open sets are ∅ and {a}.
 This topology is both discrete and trivial, although in some ways it is better to think of it as a discrete space since it shares more properties with the family of finite discrete spaces.

 For any topological space X there is a unique continuous function from ∅ to X, namely the empty function.
 There is also a unique continuous function from X to the singleton space {a}, namely the constant function to a.
 In the language of category theory the empty space serves as an initial object in the category of topological spaces while the singleton space serves as a terminal object.